macpandit8/FlappyBirdClone/README.txt

 >> Player gets a point while passing each pipe

 ----Coding features----
->> libGDX frameword is used for game development
+>> libGDX framework is used for game development
 >> Background keeps rendering on the top of which other sprites/objects move i.e. bird, pipes etc
 >> Tapping on the screen makes the bird to move upward
 >> Auto gravity feature is implemented so bird falls down if not tapped